mrjackyliang/homebridge-adt-pulse/README.md

 If you have a sensor that is unsupported by this plugin, please [submit an issue](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new/choose) so I can add support for it.

-Please mind that I DO NOT have plans to support devices connected to the ADT Pulse Z-Wave Platform.
-You may use another `homebridge-plugin` for that.
+Due to ADT Pulse limitations, accessories that are connected to the Z-Wave Platform cannot be supported.
+Consider using other Homebridge plugins.

 ## Force Arming (Arm Away/Stay/Night)
 Due to the nature of how HomeKit and ADT Pulse processes `setDeviceStatus` commands, this plugin will force arm when it detects active motion or open sensors.